KingPin/doxygen-docker/README.md

 Available tags :

  - **latest**
-	 - uses alpine as the base container along with latest available doxygen at time oif build
+	 - uses alpine as the base container along with latest available doxygen at time of build
  - **alpine**
-	 - uses alpine as the base container along with latest available doxygen at time oif build
+	 - uses alpine as the base container along with latest available doxygen at time of build
  - **alpine-x.x.x**
 	 - uses alpine as the base container along with a specific version of doxygen (usually latest packaged at time of build)
 	 - e.g.